 I did not want to spend 80 hours a week hustling for anyone, not even myself.
 I wanted time to paint, to walk, to meet up with friends, to watch TV without feeling guilty.
 I wanted to go on vacation more than once a year.
 I wanted to be healthy and sleep well and feel relaxed.
-I wanted to be bored, sometimes.
+And I wanted to be bored, sometimes.

-I decided I would never take on more work that I could handle on my own while staying within those parameters.
+I decided I would never purposely take on more work that I could handle on my own while staying within those parameters.

 Do good work and be nice to people.

 Focus exclusively on work and then focus for an equivalent period of time on exclusively not working.

 Be bored and unproductive without guilt for at least 1 hour per day.

 Do not say yes when you feel like saying no.

 Do not say no just because you don’t know how.

 Do not work with people who do not treat you with the utmost respect and professionalism.